MoBiodiv/mobsim/cran-comments.md

 Best wishes,

-Felix may and Alban Sagouis
+Felix May and Alban Sagouis